Zoran Kostić (musician)

-Zoran Kostić (Serbian Cyrillic: Зоран Костић; born 17 August 1964 in Belgrade) widely known by his nickname Cane ([tsanɛ]) is Serbian rock musician, known primarily as the leader and vocalist for Serbian punk rock group Partibrejkers.
+Zoran Kostić (Serbian Cyrillic: Зоран Костић; born 17 August 1964 in Belgrade) widely known by his nickname Cane ([tsanɛ]) is a Serbian rock musician, known primarily as the leader and vocalist for Serbian punk rock group Partibrejkers.

 Early years

 Kostić was born in 1964 to parents Slobodan and Mirjana.
-He is descended of Gavrilo Princip (Gavrilo's mother and his great grandfather were biological siblings).
+He is related to Gavrilo Princip (Gavrilo's mother and his great grandfather were biological siblings).
 Growing up near the Ušće area of New Belgrade, he founded his first band in 1979, at the age of 15 - a group called Kopilad (Bastards).
 In 1980, he played with Urbana Gerila for a short time, before joining Radnička kontrola in 1981, where he played alongside some also soon-to-become-notable musicians: drummer Srđan "Žika" Todorović, lead guitarist Darko Milojković and bassist Srđan "Đile" Marković.
 They recorded two tracks, "Dosada" ("Boredom") and "TV u koloru" ("Color TV"), both of which appeared on the various artist compilation Artistička radna akcija, released by Jugoton in 1981.
 This exposure led to a spot on the showcase concert at Belgrade's Tašmajdan stadium in September 1981 with a batch of other up-and-coming acts.
 Kostić incessantly provoked the crowd to a point where the show had to be interrupted.
 This got him some, mostly negative, publicity in the daily papers by prompting a discussion on the values and morals of Yugoslav youth.